HanaAhmedMahmoud/Code-Blue/README.md

 Hana
 - Added sound effects and game music
 - Added collisions, called Angelique for help
 - Added basic credits and control screen

+Angelique
+- Attempt to style the Main Menu using theme.
+- Organise file structure.
+- Rework the audio, created an Audio Manager.